de-ola/resume_builder/README.md

-'api/bio/edit/<int:pk>/' => this edits the user's bio 'api/projects/add/' => this created a new project 'api/projects/edit/<int:pk>/' => edits already created projects 'api/resume/' => this shows the complete resume data of the current loggrd in user 'api/resume/list/' => this gives a list of resumés of different users
+'api/bio/edit/<int:pk>/' => this edits the user's bio 'api/projects/add/' => this created a new project 'api/projects/edit/<int:pk>/' => edits already created projects 'api/resume/' => this shows the complete resume data of the current logged in user